National Science Foundation I-Corps Site

 - An academic lead who will serve as Principal Investigator (PI)—typically a PSU faculty or staff member

 - An entrepreneurial lead—a student, faculty/staff, recent alumni or community member

-- A business mentor—to provide experienced perspectives to the team.
+- A business mentor—to provide an experienced perspective to the team.
 Mentors will be assigned if needed.

-- Teams must commit to attending required workshops and cohort meetings.
+- Teams must attend workshops and cohort meetings.
 Please check program details for more information on the associate time commitment.